What Is It?

 Your doctor will examine you and do a digital rectal exam (DRE) to feel the prostate gland.
 During a DRE, the doctor inserts a gloved, lubricated finger into the rectum.
 The doctor can feel part of the prostate through the rectal wall.
 Swelling, lumps, firm spots, or enlargement may indicate prostate cancer.

 Most cases of prostate cancer are detected by screening for the disease with a PSA test.
 PSA is a protein made by the prostate that can be detected in blood.
 Prostate cancer can cause higher amounts of PSA to leak out of the prostate into the blood.
+Tell your doctor if you take any medications to treat an enlarged prostate.
+Certain prostate medications, such as finasteride (Proscar) and dutasteride (Avodart), can affect PSA test results.

 Although doctors use the PSA test to detect prostate cancer, it does not give a definitive diagnosis.
 That's because other conditions, such as an enlarged prostate, can raise PSA levels.
 In fact, most men with a mildly elevated PSA do not have prostate cancer.
 Also, some men with a normal PSA actually do have cancer.